 Duty of Care: An Employer’s Guide to Legal and Moral Responsibilities

-In this post, we’ll examine what duty of care is, how it can impact your business, and answer some frequently asked questions about this highly complex subject.
+In this post, we’ll examine what duty of care is, discuss how it can impact your business, learn from several duty of care examples, and answer some frequently asked questions about this highly complex subject.

 What Is Duty of Care?

-Duty of care is the legal obligation to prevent harm and protect others while they are in your care or employment, using your services, or exposed to your activities.
-The concept is related to other legal responsibilities such as “ordinary care” or “reasonable care,” which essentially mean “what is expected of most people in most cases.”
+Duty of care is the legal obligation to prevent harm and protect others in your care or employment, using your services, or exposed to your activities.
+The concept is related to other legal responsibilities such as “ordinary care” or “reasonable standard of care,” which essentially means “what is expected of most people in most cases.”

 Legalese

-Because the term is often used in tort law, it’s also important to look at how the courts view legal duty of care.
-According to Law.com, duty of care is a requirement that a person act toward others and the public with the standard of care (watchfulness, attention, caution) that a prudent person in similar circumstances would use.
+Because the term is often used in tort law, it’s also important to examine how the courts view an employer’s duty of care.
+In legal terms, the duty of care requires that a person act toward others and the public with the standard of reasonable care (watchfulness, attention, caution) that a prudent person in similar circumstances would use.
 The “reasonable person” standard is an objective test that jurors and judges use to determine if a defendant’s actions align with those of a hypothetical, ordinary person.

 Duty of care is a moral matter

 This post will focus on what it means from an employee safety and organizational liability standpoint, but a company’s duty of care is about more than just liability.
 Businesses have a moral duty of care to protect their employees and prevent harm while on the job, no matter what kind of work is being done.
-There is a moral responsibility of employers to protect their employees, so prioritizing safety is simply the right thing to do, on top of being a matter of good faith and a legal requirement.
+There is an ethical responsibility of employers to protect their employees and ensure the safety of others in their facility, so prioritizing safety is simply the right thing to do, on top of being a matter of good faith and a legal requirement.

 Practical terms

-In other words, duty of care means recognizing that your organization has an obligation to keep your people safe while at the workplace—wherever that may be.
+In other words, duty of care means recognizing that your organization has an obligation to keep people safe at the workplace—wherever that may be.

-Having a breach of the duty of care you are providing isn’t always a matter of recklessness.
+Breach of duty of care isn’t always a matter of recklessness.
 Sometimes, even a slight oversight can pose a substantial risk.
-For example, an employee in New South Wales won a recent lawsuit against their employer after a car accident on the way home from their job caused by “work-induced fatigue.”
-The courts ruled that the employer had failed to properly care for the safety of their employee, even though they had a fatigue prevention plan, and that negligence resulted in over a million dollars in damages.
-Duty of care cases can be expensive, and they can damage your company’s reputation as well.
+For example, an employee in New South Wales won a lawsuit against their employer related to a car accident on the way home from their job caused by “work-induced fatigue.”
+The courts ruled that the employer had failed to properly care for their employee’s safety, even though they had a fatigue prevention plan, and that negligence resulted in over a million dollars in damages.
+Duty of care cases can be expensive and damaging to your company’s reputation.

 Duty of care originated as a common law principle in the 19th century.
 It further developed after the Second Industrial Revolution to protect factory workers from harsh and dangerous labor conditions.

-Recently, though, duty of care has grown to become much more than an ambiguous legal term.
-In the past 10 years, lawmakers and employers have put an increasing emphasis on the foreseeability of events—strengthening laws and recognizing that employers have a responsibility to employees, customers, and shareholders to assess risks and take appropriate actions to mitigate them.
+However, duty of care has recently become more than an ambiguous legal term.
+In the past 10 years, lawmakers and employers have emphasized the foreseeability of events—strengthening laws and recognizing that employers have a responsibility to employees, customers, and shareholders to assess risks and take appropriate actions to mitigate them.
 As a result, modern definitions of duty of care broadly encompass a company’s legal, ethical, and fiduciary duty to protect employees from unnecessary risk of harm when working or traveling on behalf of the organization.

 Which Type of Employer Are You?